-Both variants of CBR 250 R are available in Three color schemes;
+Both variants of CBR 250 R are available in Three colour schemes;

-On the standard variant both wheels recieve Disc brakes from BYBRE are pretty decent and serve the purpose well, most importantly it gives the rider complete control for the braking of the bike.
+On the standard variant, both wheels receive Disc brakes from BYBRE are pretty decent and serve the purpose well, most importantly it gives the rider complete control for the braking of the bike.

-This motorcycles comes with a standard warranty of two years which is extendable to five years on payment.
+This motorcycle comes with a standard warranty of two years which is extendable to five years on payment.

 The insurance plan also provides an option for 0% depreciation plan which includes even the plastic parts of the bike under the insurance cover.